 Please read through your checklist and handouts and refer back to them.
-They are great resources to help navigate the financial decisions you'll need to make.
+They are a great resource to help navigate the financial decisions you'll need to make.

 You are not alone!
 You have many layers of support to help you learn more and make good financial decisions.